 Regarding parking, the hotel is in the congestion charge zone, but I used the trick in this article and found parking just a few streets above to avoid paying this or the extra high parking charges of the NCP next door.

-If you are looking for a hotel in London that serves halal food options and is catering to Muslim travellers then you definitely won’t be disappointed with the Hyatt Regency the Churchill.
+If you are looking for a hotel in London that serves halal food options and caters to Muslim travellers, then you definitely won’t be disappointed with the Hyatt Regency Churchill.

-This property is worth considering if you want a good hotel, close to halal food options in London near Edgware road and everything else around the city and of course, it is within your price range.
+This property is worth considering if you want a good hotel near Halal food options in London, Edgware Road, and everything else around the city.
+Of course, it is within your price range.

 Where to Book